 - Adjustable resistance and incline

-- Onboard workout programs and device rack
+- Onboard workout programs

 - Comfortable for smaller users